 On March 28, 1958, the newest addition to the Disneyland Railroad joined engines #1 C. K. Holliday, and #2 E. P. Ripley to pull the train consists around the Park.

 In 2007, the Forney-style Baldwin 0-4-4T engine had a massive rebuild.
 Sadly, the original Baldwin builder plates (Baldwin Locomotive Works – Philadelphia – 1894 – No. 14065) are no longer on the Disneyland locomotive, and have likely been stolen, and in a private collection.

 The #3 Fred Gurley still pulls guests around Disneyland in a regular basis.

-This photo appears to be an advertisement, but we have not yet found the original ad.
-It’s assumed to be an ad, as the guests are on the wrong side of the tracks at Main Street Station.
-What’s odd about this photo, is that it’s clearly the #3 Fred Gurley engine – but the nameplate on the cab says “Ernest S. Marsh”.
+This photo appeared in a Summer 1959 Los Angeles Times Sunday insert, touting all the new features added to Disneyland in 1959.
+However, the guests are on the wrong side of the tracks at Main Street Station.
+And the real oddity about this photo is that it’s clearly the #3 Fred Gurley engine – but the nameplate on the cab says “Ernest S. Marsh”.

 It’s likely that the Park wanted to highlight the newest locomotive to join the fleet (the #4 Ernest S. Marsh,) but it wasn’t ‘photo ready’ when they needed to take the photos and send them to the newspaper… and most people wouldn’t notice the difference in engines when they came to Park, and only remember the name.